wp-plugins/my-wish-list/readme.txt

 * Fixed a bug that would not allow users to display links that start with https://
 * Verified compatibility with WordPress 4.0

+= 1.4.1 =
+* Fixed a minor PHP error that occurred with no list items were present when a list is saved

 == Upgrade Notice ==

 = 0.1 =